Russellville Recreation and Parks - City Parks

 6630 US Hwy 64 W

 Illinois Bayou Park is the newest park in our park system.
 The park contains two improved boat ramps, a courtesy dock and ample parking area for trucks with boat trailers and cars.
 There are three picnic sites with barbeque grills, picnic tables and trash receptacles.
-Future plans include the construction of restrooms, a pavilion and a multi use improved trail.

 James School Park